IT-REX-Platform/Wiki-EnPro-WS2020/wiki/Application-Architecture--Data-Model.md

 Lecture slides, PDF preferred.

-### LecureQuiz
+### LectureQuiz

-Quiz type that should test the knowledge of students about other Content contained in the Chapter.
+Tests the knowledge of students about other Content contained in the Chapter.
 It can block access to further Chapters.
 Also known as "Lehrstandskontrolle".
-For further information go to [Quiz Data Model](./Application-Architecture--Data-Model#quiz-data-model). -> inconsistent to Quiz Data Model!!
+For further information go to [Quiz Data Model](./Application-Architecture--Data-Model#quiz-data-model).

 ### QuestionPool

 The QuestionPool contains all Questions that belong to the Course.
 They can be used in multiple different quizzes.
-Every course has exactly one QuestionPool.
+Every Course has exactly one QuestionPool.
 For further information go to [Quiz Data Model](./Application-Architecture--Data-Model#quiz-data-model).

 ### ContentPool

 The ContentPool contains all Contents that belong to the Course.
-They can be referenced in multiple different chapters this way without uploading them multiple times.
-Every course has exactly one ContentPool.
+It is a mean to have an overview about uploaded Content and also store Content that has not been added to a Chapter.
+Every Course has exactly one ContentPool.

 ### RexDuell

 Every course has exactly one RexDuell.
-It is a type of quiz that enables the students to compete with each other by answering questions about the course content.
+It enables the students to compete with each other by answering questions about the Course Content.
 For further information go to [Quiz Data Model](./Application-Architecture--Data-Model#quiz-data-model).

 ### TurboQuiz

 Every course has exactly one TurboQuiz.
-It is a type of quiz that enables the students to learn course content by answering quizzes with a time constraint.
+It enables the students to learn Course Content by answering quizzes with a time constraint.
 For further information go to [Quiz Data Model](./Application-Architecture--Data-Model#quiz-data-model).

 ### IT-Rex